-- Begin in 2013 or later - Be an agricultural or municipal improvement project resulting in conserved water, and - Not be part of the Title XII, Section 1203 Basin Conservation Plan
+- Begin in 2013 or later - Be an agricultural or municipal improvement project resulting in conserved water, and

+• Not be part of the Title XII, Section 1203 Basin Conservation Plan

 To date, there have been 104 conservation projects implemented.
 Approximately \$89 million invested has resulted in approximately 50,000 acre-feet conserved (\$1,800 per acre-foot).
-Reclamation and

-Ecology have developed a draft project prioritization proposal for achieving the remaining portion of the initial development phase goal is under review by the Water Use Subcommittee.
+A technical memorandum explaining the history, accounting, and future framework planning for the Enhanced Water Conservation element projects was released to the Water Use Subcommittee in April 2020.
+Within this memorandum, Reclamation and Ecology have developed a project prioritization proposal for achieving the remaining portion of the initial development phase goal.